-Keep your plant.
+Overwinter your plant.
 It's a perennial and will flower year after year.
-Cut stems back (close to the base of the plant) in late fall or early winter, after flowering season.
+Cut stems back (close to the soil level of the plant) in late fall or early winter, after flowering season.
 It doesn't need a cold season in winter.
 Give it the same temperature and light as usual.
 Keep the soil on the dry side until you see new growth in spring, then resume with normal watering.

 Origin: Northern Italy